Environmental Assessment, Due Diligence & Regulatory Compliance Studies

 Aegean Area of Western Turkey

-GEOLOGICA began their second project in Turkey in 2008, working with BM to prepare a plan for evaluating geothermal resources and the development potential of selected geothermal areas in the Aegean area of Turkey.
-This work includes evaluating available GEOLOGICAl, geophysical, and geochemical information and preparing detailed step by step plans for the next exploration phase.
-In addition, GEOLOGICAl will prepare a plan Geothermal Resource Assessment and Development Feasibility for developing the BM geothermal resources for application to US Trade and Development Association (USTDA) for funding.
+Geologica Geothermal Group began their second project in Turkey in 2008, working with BM to prepare a plan for evaluating geothermal resources and the development potential of selected geothermal areas in the Aegean area of Turkey.
+This work includes evaluating available Geologica Geothermal Groupl, geophysical, and geochemical information and preparing detailed step by step plans for the next exploration phase.
+In addition, Geologica Geothermal Groupl will prepare a plan Geothermal Resource Assessment and Development Feasibility for developing the BM geothermal resources for application to US Trade and Development Association (USTDA) for funding.
 Our resource evaluation will include identifying the number and location of injection and production wells, optimal production and injection pressures relative to well flow rates, the number of wells that need to be drilled, drilling plans, scale mitigation, non-condensible gas loading, and environmental issues and the related development costs.